khuang28jhu/bs3/README.md

 -f                   Path to the reference genome; the reference genome should be in fasta format

--s                   Seed size (default: 20), a SNAP option; SNAP is based on a hashtable data
+-s                   Seed size (default: 20), a SNAP option; SNAP uses a hashtable strucutre.
-                     strucutre.
-It builds its index by breaking the reference genome into seqeunces (seed) of a specific length.
-This option determines the length of each seqeunce (seed size), and SNAP can deal with seed sizes to 23.
+                     It builds the index by breaking the reference genome into multiple seqeunces (seed) of a set length.
+This option determines the length of each seqeunce (seed size), and SNAP can process seed sizes to 23.
 A seed size of 20 is recommended for bisulfite reads of 100 bp long; a longer size should be used for raw reads of longer length.

--L                   (default: 4), a SNAP option specific to the Linux implementation; This options
+-L                   (default: 4), a SNAP option specific to the Linux implementation; This option
-                     determines the byte size used to store the location of each seed along the reference genome.
+                     determines the byte size to store the location of each seed along the reference genome.
 It ranges from 4 to 8 bytes.
 For larger genomes, a larger location size should be used; for example, to build an index based on the human genome, a location size of 5 bytes is recommended.